szczyglis-dev/py-gpt/README.md

 ### Settings

 Agent-related application settings are organized under `Settings -> Agents and experts`.
 The **Chat with Agents** section contains settings for this workflow. **Show full tool-chain in Chat with Agents** is disabled by default; when enabled, the final response stores and displays the complete chain of normal tool calls executed during the workflow, with a separate expandable Request/Response pair for each call.
 Internal orchestration and worker-management calls are not included.

+The same section also exposes the iteration limits used by the Chat with Agents runtime:

+- **Max iterations (Chat / Orchestrator)** - maximum number of main-agent iterations in Chat and Orchestrator modes.
+Default: `48`.
+- **Max iterations (Swarm)** - maximum number of main-agent/orchestrator iterations in Swarm mode.
+Default: `4096`.
+- **Worker max iterations** - maximum number of iterations for each worker agent, regardless of the selected Chat with Agents mode.
+Default: `24`.

+For all three options, `0` means **unlimited**.
+These are agent execution iterations (reasoning/tool-call cycles), not user conversation turns.
+Raising or removing these limits can substantially increase API usage, token consumption, execution time, and the number of tool operations.
+In **Swarm**, an unlimited iteration setting can combine with the absence of a worker-count limit, so use it particularly carefully.

 Settings kept only for older agent implementations are separated into the **Legacy** tab. **Display full agent output in chat view** controls rendering of full output from legacy agent modes, while **Display a tray notification when the goal is achieved** controls legacy agent completion notifications.
 These Legacy options do not control the Chat with Agents tool-chain display.